Best Forex Brokers with Trading APIs for 2026

 Regulation: ASIC (Tier-1), CySEC (Tier-1), FSA (Seychelles)

-IC Markets built its reputation on execution quality and cost.
+C Markets is widely known for competitive pricing and low-latency execution.
 Their True ECN model routes orders through 25+ tier-1 liquidity providers, processing over $29 billion in daily trading volume.
 The Raw Spread account on cTrader prices from 0.0 pips with a $6 per lot round-turn commission.
 On MT4/MT5, the Raw Spread account charges $7 per lot round-turn.

 Server infrastructure runs through Equinix NY4 for MT4/MT5 and Equinix LD5 in London for cTrader, with under 1ms latency to co-located VPS providers.
 The cTrader Open API supports algorithmic strategies built in C#/.NET via the cAlgo module.
 Free VPS hosting is available for traders meeting minimum volume requirements, with the VPS hosted in the same Equinix NY4 data centre as IC Markets’ trading servers.